Archive for the 'Technology' tag

 • Setting up a modem using AT commands

-• Switching to high beams by stomping a button on the floor
+• Switching a cars headlights to high beams by stomping a button on the floor

 • Using a flash cube (on my Instamatic camera, of course)